 Lung disease news is not always easy to find.
-That’s why we at the Lung Institute search the internet each week for the latest news involving chronic lung disease and cellular therapy – so you don’t have to.
+That’s why we at the Lung Health Institute search the internet each week for the latest news involving chronic lung disease and cellular therapy – so you don’t have to.

 Cellular Research Could Lead to the End of Root Canals

 Trips to the dentist may become a little less painful in the future.

 Scientists from the University of Nottingham and Harvard University’s Wyss Institute are developing a new treatment that could do away with dreaded root canals.
 The process involves using the patient’s cells to help heal damaged teeth.
 This treatment is still in the early stages of development and has yet to be tested in people, but the scientists are optimistic about its future.

 For more information about his procedure, go to CBS News.

 New Lung Disease Treatments Aims to ‘Zap’ the Pain Away

 A new procedure aimed to help lung disease patients breathe easier is causing quite a “shock.”
 An operation is being tested in hospitals in London using tiny electrodes to burn away damaged nerves in the lungs.
 For people with lung diseases, such as COPD, the nerves in the lungs become overactive and can create more mucus or constrict airflow.
 The hour-long procedure involves a surgeon sending a catheter with a balloon and electrode at the end down into the patient’s lungs.
 Once in the lungs, the balloon inflates to hold the electrode in place as the heat from the electrode deadens the over active nerves.

 To find out more about this procedure, please go to The Daily Mail.

 Rolling Walkers Help COPD Patients Walk with Ease